-Last Day to Add or Drop (with no grade record): (Check school website for date... usually about 10 days into the guarter or about 7 days if a summer class)
+Last Day to Add or Drop (with no grade record): (Check school website for date... usually about 10 days into the quarter or about 7 days if a summer class)

 Students who have not added a class by this date will not be able to remain in class - no exceptions!
 Even if students have an add code, the code will expire after that date, and they will not be allowed to register!
 There is no grade of record issued for students who drop on or before this date.
 Such drops do not count towards the "three attempts" limit.
 Students who do not drop by this date must receive a grade, which could be a "W" (withdrawal).
 "W"s now count toward the "three attempts" limit.
+Last Day to Withdraw with a "W" (Check school website for date.